nhm-herpetology/genomic-disparity/README.md

 <br/>

-## Detecing chromosomal inversions with UCEs: an intraspecific tutorial
+## Detecting chromosomal inversions with UCEs: an intraspecific tutorial
 Using Genomic Disparity Analysis to explore variation in landmark placement on a single chromosome.

 >Click [here] to access tutorial.